core-wg/yang-cbor/draft-ietf-core-sid.md

 new YANG module or each new revision of an existing YANG module, the version number of the initial ".sid" file should either be 0 or should not be present.

-Note also that RPC or action "input" and "output" data nodes MUST always be assigned SID even if they don't contain data nodes.
+Note also that RPC or action "input" and "output" YANG items MUST always be assigned SID even if they don't contain further YANG items.
 The reason for this requirement is that other modules can augment the given module and those SIDs might be necessary.